ValerianJaeken/Hamilton-promo-3/01-La-prairie/README.md

 ## Markdown warm up

-Group exercice (2-3)
+Group exercice (2-3),

 Use markdown as much as you can

 Find a website that deserves improvements

+1. One of the groupe creates a repository
-Analyse it, and answer to those questions with markdown within the README.md file
+2. Analyse it, and answer to those questions with markdown within the README.md file

 - Wich site website ?
 - Is it updated frequently ?